What sets you apart from every competitor fighting tooth-and-nail for your customer’s attention and wallet?

 Adding a specific benefit allows you to add another layer of protection.

-Still not clear what is a USP?
+Still not clear what is the difference between a value prop and a USP?

 It may help to consider the brand messaging hierarchy:

-Perhaps a few examples will also help.
+Perhaps a few examples will also help clarify how to create a USP.

 But outside the US, DHL had already been delivering overnight since 1969 (source).
 It would be a matter of time before DHL became the go-to solution for overnight shipping.